xinran-li/HW4/README.md

 # HW4
+Answer questions
+How many lines are drawn each frame?
+In other words, how often does the for loop run?
+38 lines ( 400 - 20 )/10

+What do the first, second, and third appearances of the number 10 do in the code? first 10 for the position of the starting in x axis. second 10 for the pixel. "width-10" is for the range of loop. third 10 for the adding to the x axis between two line.

 How many times does the loop body run each frame, once the x and y arrays are full? six times